huggingface/blog/leaderboard-bigcodebench-hard.md

 The recent upgrade to DeepSeek-V2-Chat on June 28, 2024, has brought significant improvements to its performance.
 The results demonstrate a remarkable 109% increase in Complete performance, with the score rising from 15.5 to 32.4.
 While BigCodeBench-Instruct also shows an enhancement, its improvement was more modest, with a 15.7% increase from 21.6 to 25.0.
 These upgrades demonstrate DeepSeek's commitment to enhancing their chat model.

-### Did Gemma-2-27B-Instruct outperform the previous Llama-3-70-Instruct?
+### Is Gemma-2-27B-Instruct better than Llama-3-70-Instruct at coding?

 <img src="https://github.com/bigcode-bench/bigcode-bench.github.io/blob/main/asset/gemma_comparison.svg?raw=true" alt="rank" style="display: block; margin-left: auto; margin-right: auto; width: 100%;">